devatlogstyx/logstyx-js-core/readme.md

 ## Installation

-To install the SDK, run:
+To install the latest version of the SDK, run:

 ```bash
 npm install github:devatlogstyx/logstyx-js-core#release